Discover more from Visual Storytelling Newsletter

 To get an early glimpse into this possible application, using manual video recording of information, check out my podcast interview with Stephen Smith, Co-founder & CEO of Storyfile.

-You’re absolutely right!
-Nothing can replace a loved one, especially a parent you knew all your life.
-If you’re lucky, it’s that special bond built over time by love, support and admiration.
+You’re right!
+Nothing can replace a loved one, especially a parent you have known all your life.
+If you’re lucky, it’s that special bond built over time by love, support, and admiration.

 Faiths have given us various consoling stories to keep us going about how the afterlife might look like; Heaven vs. Hell depending on your deeds IRL.

-And filmed entertainment dreamed up future paradises to keep us hoping, Upload was one of my recent favourites.
+And filmed entertainment dreamed up future paradises to keep us hoping, Upload was one of my recent favorites.

 Thanks for allowing me to share some of my thoughts and emotions during this charged period.

-Until next time, if there one thing I took from this experience is this.
+Until next time, if there is one thing I took from this experience is this.

 Best,